-19.1 When the pit lane entrance is open only persons carrying a Pit Crew accreditation lanyard are allowed on the pit wall area during a race, free practise and qualifying sessions.
+19.1 When the pit lane entrance is open only persons carrying a "Pit Wall" accreditation lanyard are allowed on the pit wall area during a race, free practise, and qualifying sessions.
+No person under 16 years of age is permitted on the pit wall.